SCTCoding/Useful-Stuff/README.md

 ## Multi-Disk Erase Script.sh
 This is just a quick script for erasing multiple drives on a Mac quickly.
 Default is 3 pass-wipe.
 This can be made more interactive.
 I just tossed it together because I needed it.
 Feel free to improve.

+## Disable Config Profile.sh
+This is just a simple script for disable configuration profiles without a reboot.
+This is non-destructive.
+Useful for testing and other shennanigans.